fencl/fox/README.md

 # Fox

-Lossless image format and encoder/decoder in C
+Lossless image codec.

-Fox is a lossless image format aiming to provide a satisfying compression ratio with a tiny encoder/decoder.
+Fox is a tiny lossless image codec aiming to provide a satisfying compression ratio.
 Fox only encodes a stream of 32bit rgba pixels (8-bit per channel), includes no additional metadata like width/height.
 This makes fox a good choice for embedding into a custom container format.

 ## Tiny

-Both encoder and decoder are currenty written in under 55 LOC.
+Both encoder and decoder are currenty written in under 48 LOC.

 ## Dependencies